-Day-to-day oversight and upkeep of College rooms is the responsibility of the Domus Manager (email: domus-manager@sel.cam.ac.uk) and the staff of Housekeeping Assistants, formerly known as bed-makers (or 'bedders'), though their duties no longer include making beds.
+Day-to-day oversight and upkeep of College rooms is the responsibility of the Domus Manager (Sue Jeffries, email: domus-manager@sel.cam.ac.uk) and the staff of Housekeeping Assistants.
 The Domus Manager is also responsible for the inventory and provision of furniture.
 Her office is on the Ground Floor of B staircase in Old Court.